-E.g.: The SETTINGS sheet example.

 “PARAMETERS” sheet

 The PARAMETERS sheet contains the names of valid test results under the Result column, the color for a particular test result under the Color column and the size of the dot on the graph in the Size column.
 The light blue colored fields are editable by the user.